-The College of Veterinary Medicine at MSU offers a Certificate of Completion in Veterinary Technology and a Bachelor of Science (BS) in Veterinary Technology.
+The university's College of Veterinary Medicine offers a Certificate of Completion in Veterinary Technology and a Bachelor of Science in Veterinary Technology.
 Students interested in either program must complete prerequisite coursework in biology and algebra prior to matriculation.

 The University of Nebraska offers its veterinary technology program through the Nebraska College of Technical Agriculture in Curtis, Nebraska.
 In addition to veterinary technology associate degrees designed for career-entry or transfer, students can pursue specializations in animal husbandry, equine health, animal health management, and veterinary assisting.
 A certificate program in lab animal care is also available.

 Students in these programs work with diverse animals and have access to technical labs, state-of-the-art equipment, surgery and recovery rooms, as well as indoor and outdoor large animal equine and canine facilities.
 Opportunities to receive additional hands-on training are available through internships and participation in the school's Safari Club.

 Over the past 20 years, students in Mercy College's Bachelor of Science in Veterinary Technology program have reported a 99% pass rate on the veterinary technician national examination.
 In addition to general education and career-focused courses, students enrolled in this program have the opportunity to pursue externships at zoos and animal health facilities.
 This school is located in Dobbs Ferry, NY.

 Here are a few more of the best schools for aspiring veterinary technicians, all of which have been accredited by the American Veterinary Medical Association:

 |Miami Dade College||Miami, FL||The Associate of Science program in veterinary technology takes six semesters of full-time study to complete, with classes held in the day, evening, and some weekends|